 Dean is committed to the alpaca industry, having undertaken various volunteer leadership roles for the AAA including past President of Victorian Central Region (VCR) and convenor of Colourbration in Bendigo.

 Jillian Holmes Accredited Judge

-Jillian has run Jigaru Alpaca Stud with husband Russell since 1998 and has been successfully been showing and breeding a herd of approximately 100 suri and huacaya alpacas of all colours
+Jillian has run her stud with husband Russell since 1998 and has been successfully been showing and breeding a herd of approximately 100 suri and huacaya alpacas of all colours in Kyneton Victoria.

 Jillian commenced alpaca judging in 2012.
 She attained her level 2 status in 214.
 She has judged many shows across Australia and is a keen advocate that showing is to be fun and educational for both exhibitors and spectators.

 In addition to her alpaca passion and judging, Jillian has two teenage sons to help keep her busy with their motorbike racing, soccer and air force cadet commitments.
 She also breeds and shows British bulldogs and Bengal cats.
 Jillian is a qualified dog and cat groomer and runs her own grooming salon and shop.

 Diane Marks has been involved with all facets of alpaca breeding since Graham and Di established their stud in 2000.
 They have a herd of 120 suri and huacaya situated in the Oxford foothills of NZ.

 Diane has been an AANZ accredited Level 1 New Zealand judge since 2006 and has judged extensively throughout NZ.
 To increase industry knowledge Di has traveled to Australia, Peru, Canada, Germany, Austria, Sweden and studs throughout NZ.
 She has endeavored to attend most National shows both in NZ and Australia also conferences and in recent times have held both Suri and Huacaya fleece workshops in Sweden and Germany.